visgl/deck.gl/docs/developer-guide/tips-and-tricks.md

 ## Per Layer Control of WebGL parameters

-The base `Layer` class (which is inherited by all layers) supports a `parameters` property that allows applications to specify the state of WebGL parameters such as blending mode, depth testing etc. This can provide signigicant extra control over rendering rendering.
+The base `Layer` class (which is inherited by all layers) supports a `parameters` property that allows applications to specify the state of WebGL parameters such as blending mode, depth testing etc. This can provide signigicant extra control over rendering.

 The new `parameters` prop leverages the luma.gl v4 [setParameters](http://uber.github.io/luma.gl/#/documentation/api-reference/get-parameter) API, which allows all WebGL parameters to be specified as keys in a single parameter object.